On leveraging constrained smooth additive regression models for global optimization: Mixed-Integer Smoothing Surrogate Optimization with Constraints (MISSOC)

 \subsection{The surrogate problem}

-Assume that we are given an MINLP problem, say $(P)$, of the following form:
+Assume that we are given a mathematical optimization problem as an MINLP, say~\eqref{sec:surr_problem:P}, of the following form:

-where $g_0(\mathbf{x})$ is the objective function, $\overline{m}$ is the number of constraints, $I$ is the set of integer variables, $\underline{x}_j$ and $\overline{x}_j$ are the lower and upper bound on variable $j$, respectively.
+where $g_m:\mathbb{R}^p \to \mathbb{R}$, $m=0,\ldots,M$, are scalar functions, with $g_0(\mathbf{x})$ representing the objective function and $g_m$, $m=1,\ldots,M,$ the constraints. $M$ is the number of constraints, $I$ is the index set of integer variables, and $\underline{x}_j$ and $\overline{x}_j$ are the lower and upper bound on variable $j$, respectively.
 Note that $\underline{x}_j$ and $\overline{x}_j$ can take values $-\infty$ and $+\infty$, respectively, when $x_j$ is not bounded below/above.
 However, the lower and upper bounds are assumed to take a finite value for each variable appearing nonlinearly in the objective function or constraints.
-Also note that in MINLPs one usually only assumes that functions $g(\mathbf{x})$ are twice-continuously differentiable, and no particular assumption on the convexity of $g(\mathbf{x})$ is made.
+Also note that in MINLPs one usually only assumes that functions $g_m(\mathbf{x})$, $m=0,\ldots,M$, are twice-continuously differentiable and no particular assumption on their convexity is made.
+Given~\eqref{sec:surr_problem:P}, a surrogate problem can be built as stated in Definition~\ref{def:surrogate}.